 A strawberry martini is the perfect cocktail for sitting on your front porch or backyard patio.
 Follow this recipe and sip on this while watching a beautiful sunset.

 A Strawberry Martini is made similarly to any martini.
 You follow the basic steps of shaker, ice, ingredients, shake, pour.
 However, the strawberries require a bit of a different approach.

-If you have made any of our fruit based cocktails like a Blueberry Margarita, Strawberry Margarita, Blueberry Lemon Drop Martini, or a Strawberry Lemon Drop Martini, you will have no problem with this recipe.
+If you have made any of our fruit based cocktails like a Blueberry Margarita, Strawberry Margarita, pornstar martini, or a Strawberry Lemon Drop Martini, you will have no problem with this recipe.
 Unlike a typical martini, this recipe requires you to muddle strawberries before moving on to the standard martini making steps.

 Do I have to muddle strawberries?

 Yes.
 You want to muddle so you get the strawberry juice.
 If you blend you will just have smaller chunks of strawberry.

 Muddling is when you take a bar tool, called a muddler, and use it to bruise or mash fruit, spices, or garnishes.
 This is done to add flavor to a drink.